 When browsing the Internet in the search for information and opinions about decentralised heat recovery unit, you can find different names that are used to describe decentralized heat recovery units.
 For example, we refer to them as single-room heat recovery unit or push-pull HRUs, other manufacturers use terms as decentralised mechanical ventilation unit, decentralised heat recovery system for single rooms, compact ventilation system with heat recovery, compact wall units, through-wall ventilation units, ductless heat recovery ventilation (HRV) system, etc. Our "favourite one" is a term used by adversaries of decentralized HRV - "hole in the wall" heat recovery unit.
 For sure, we cannot deny that wall opening is crucial to install the decentralised heat recovery unit.
 But the unit operation principle is much more complex...

 The main principle of the decentralised MVHR system is the same as in the case of a standard centralised MVHR system, namely to supply fresh air and extract stale "dirty" air from the room.
 The difference is that the decentralised heat recovery systems are ductless, so the process of supplying and extracting air is conducted without ducting.
-While in the standard HRV system we've got separate air distribution ducts: supply air and extract air ducting.
+While in the standard whole house HRV system we've got separate air distribution ducts: supply air and extract air ducting to distribute.

 Both airflows pass through a heat exchanger (frequently counterflow heat exchanger) where heat transfer between them take place.
 In the case of "push-pull" type, wall-mounted decentralised heat recovery unit, it is equipped with regenerative heat exchanger.
 Air extracted from the room has its thermal energy.
 During the extract air mode, this energy is transferred to the mass of heat exchanger and it accumulates there.
 Normally one cycle lasts for 70 sec.
 Then fan stops, changes rotation direction and supplies fresh air.
 Because outside air is cold, heat exchanger heats it up with accumulated energy.